Sininenblue/dot-files/README.md

-# dot-files
-Just a dump of all my dot files for future use

-They're a bit jank and might not work
+# minimal catppuccin qtile edition

+archive is a bunch of old rices that I used